Cream of Asparagus Soup with Curry

 Cream of Asparagus and Leek Soup with Curry in black bowl garnished with chives.

-It’s Memorial Day which is often called the “unofficial” start of summer.
+It’s Memorial Day, often called the “unofficial” start of summer.
 Wonderful summer garden produce is right around the corner!

 However, I’m still not over asparagus yet because it’s truly one of my favorite vegetables.
 We’re also continuing to pick a few spears here and there from our backyard patch.

-As mentioned in a previous post, I was “gifted” several pounds of beautiful ramps by my nephew by marriage (who is now my favorite nephew… 🙂 Hi, Blake!)
+As mentioned in a previous post about Pickled Ramps, I was “gifted” several pounds of beautiful ramps by my nephew by marriage (who is now my favorite nephew… 🙂 Hi, Blake!)

 Ramps, also called wild leeks, don’t last long; they only last about a week refrigerated.
 I pickled some and used the rest in this silky and flavorful Cream of Asparagus and Leek Soup with Curry.